How To Get Around Downtown Toronto With Public Transportation

 Understanding the Subway System

-In order to better help you to get around Toronto, you’ll just need to understand the subway and streetcar systems.
-That’s because in most cases, you shouldn’t have to use a bus unless you have a specific spot that’s not served by either the subway or streetcar.
-In the first place, you shouldn’t have to use all four of TTC’s subway lines.
+To better help you get around Toronto, you’ll need to understand the subway and streetcar systems.
+That’s because, in most cases, you shouldn’t have to use a bus unless you have a specific spot not served by the subway or streetcar.
+First, you shouldn’t have to use all four of TTC’s subway lines.
 Instead, you’ll only have to remember the 1 line (yellow) and possibly the 2 line (green).
 That’s because the other two (3 and 4) serve outlying areas of the city.
-As such, the purpose of this guide is to focus on the main part of the city.
+As such, the purpose of this guide is to focus on the central part of the city.
 The next step is to look and understand how to read a subway map.

 System public transportaton map for the Toronto subway and streetcar routes